 Cartilage damage is a common occurrence in RA, and the ability of stem cell therapy utilizing Wharton’s Jelly-derived cells to regenerate cartilage makes them a superior candidate for treating this condition.

 Are There Studies That Prove the Efficacy of Stem Cell Therapy for Rheumatoid Arthritis?

 Several studies have investigated the use of WJ-MSCs for RA treatment, and the results have been impressive.
 One study published in Stem Cells International in 2018 found that injecting WJ-MSCs into the joints infected with RA reduced inflammation and improved joint function.
 The study also found that the WJ-MSCs promoted the regeneration of damaged tissue in the joints.

 Another study published in Stem Cells Translational Medicine in 2016 investigated the use of WJ-MSCs in combination with traditional RA medications, such as methotrexate.
 The study found that the combination therapy was more effective at reducing inflammation and preventing joint damage than methotrexate alone.

-One potential challenge for those suffering with RA is the limited availability of WJ-MSCs, as they can only be obtained from umbilical cords at birth.
+One potential challenge for RA patients is the limited availability of WJ-MSCs, as they can only be obtained from umbilical cords at birth.
 At our treatment facilities across the globe, we have established relationships that enable us to experience donations sufficient to treat our patients.
 Our standards are high.
 We do not accept donated tissue from single mothers.
-Our staff geneticist performs background checks on both parents to ensure there are no adverse family history.
-We perform DNA testing on all tissue used in our treatments and experience excellent patient outcomes.
+Our staff geneticist performs background checks on both parents to ensure there is no adverse family history.
+We perform DNA testing on all tissues used in our treatments and experience excellent patient outcomes.

-WJ-MSCs have not yet developed an immune system, meaning there no chance of rejection.
-This not the case with stem cells derived from other tissue.
+WJ-MSCs have not yet developed an immune system, meaning there is no chance of rejection.
+This is not the case with stem cells derived from other tissue.